 This is unofficial documentation of the Tesla JSON API used by their iOS and Android apps.
-It features functionality to monitor and control their vehicle (Model S, Model X, and Model 3) and power (Powerwall) products.
+It features functionality to monitor and control their vehicle (Models S, 3, X, Y) and power (Powerwall) products.
 We currently have documentation for their vehicles, but always accept pull requests for improvements and additions.

 The base URI for all requests is

 If you are in China, the URI for requests is going to be

 owner-api.vn.cloud.tesla.cnfor you.
 Keep in mind to replace all

 User-Agentheader with any value provided.
 For Tesla's sake, it's recommended you identify your application in some way using this header.

 The API for vehicles is organized into 3 primary surfaces:

 Gives point-in-time data about the state of the vehicle and basic controls over certain functions of the vehicle.
 The state and command APIs loosely adhere to the REST standard, but differ in some crucial ways.
 As a result, you may not be able to use it with many REST tools and libraries out of the box.